dunnock/react-sigma/README.md

 All defined Sigma types stored under /types/sigma.js, can be used as a reference for objects and parameters.
 TODO: move to flow-typed

+# Attributions

+ - this project is a React wrapper around excellent [Sigma.JS](https://github.com/jacomyal/sigma.js) library built by @jakolyal and @Yomguithereal